 My personal favorite is this Sage Naruto and Kurama scene, which looks amazing and makes for a great 3D printing project for any anime fan.

-If you have specific anime 3D prints in mind, you may need to look for a while to find the exact model you want on Gambody, but I guarantee you’ll have a whale of a time looking at their top-quality models.
+If you have a specific anime figure in mind, you may search around for a while to find the exact model you want on Gambody, but I guarantee you’ll have a whale of a time looking at their top-quality figurines.

 Honorable Mentions: Best 3D Printed Anime Figure Files